 consNo high-deductible options

-Plan N rates higher than usual
+Plan N rates are higher than usual

 Best Medicare Supplement Plan G in Washington